1788–89 United States Senate elections: Maryland

 The Maryland General Assembly convened on December 10, 1788, in order to vote for the inaugural holders of Maryland's seats.
 There were two candidates for each seat, and all four were of the Federalist Party.
+An outright majority (50% plus one) was required for a candidate to win.

 Charles Carroll won election over Uriah Forrest by a margin of 3.70%, or 3 votes, for one of the seats.
+This election was decided on the third ballot, after the first did not produce a majority and the second had both candidates tie.

 John Henry won election over George Gale by a margin of 2.44%, or 2 votes, for the other seat.
+This election was decided on the second ballot, after both candidates tied with pluralities on the first.

-In May 1789, the lot draw performed by the 1st U.S. Senate assigned Carroll's seat to Class 1, whose term would expire March 4, 1791, and Henry's seat to Class 3, whose term would expire on March 3, 1795.
+In May 1789, the lot draw performed by the 1st U.S. Senate assigned Carroll's seat to Class 1, whose term would expire March 3, 1791, and Henry's seat to Class 3, whose term would expire March 3, 1795.